mavidalma/intro_node/ReadMe.md

 # AnunciaLOL

 AnunciaLOL is an API based craigslist-like ad adminsitrator.
-You are very welcome to use the API by installing the APP into your system or check it out on --> **waiting for deployment**
+You are very welcome to use the API by installing the APP into your system

 The app includes a brief frontend manager to help you with the development on ** *localhost/* **